mlensment/subtitle-downloader/README.md

 ## Under the hood
 * This script goes to www.podnapisi.net, finds subtitles for your specified media file.
 * Lists subtitles by download count.
-* Finds the most downloaded English subtitles (when they are not on the first page, this simple script does not work)
+* Finds the most downloaded English subtitles (when they are not on the first page, this simple script does not work).
 * Navigates to the download page.
 * Downloads subtitles, extracts them and renames them accordingly to the specified media file so they can be picked up by VLC player.